pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The invisible is seen among the shadows and the mist"
 --Aaron Weiss, *A Glass Can Only Spill What It Contains*

+"I was floating in a peaceful sea, rescued by a sinking ship"
+--Aaron Weiss, *January 1979*

+"After years with their crown on my head
+I've grown overfed, unconcerned, and comfortably numb
+Kept busy indulging in the pleasures of the wealthy
+(Oh, someone make me afraid of what I've become!)"
+--Aaron Weiss, *January 1979*

 "My life's a cup of sugar I borrowed before time began and forgot to return"
 --Aaron Weiss, *January 1979*